ossf/tac/process/project-lifecycle.md

 #### Incubating Entry Requirements and Considerations

 * Projects must have a minimum of three maintainers with a minimum of two different company affiliations.
-* Projects should be able to show adoption by multiple parties and that adoption's value to the open source community and or end users (may include adoption of beta/early versions).
+* Projects should be able to show adoption by multiple parties and adoption's value to the open source community and/or end users (may include adoption of beta/early versions).
 * Projects must be aligned with the OpenSSF mission and either be a novel approach for existing areas, address an unfulfilled need, or be initial code needed for OpenSSF WG work.
 It is preferred that extensions of existing OpenSSF projects collaborate with the existing project rather than seek a new project.
 * Projects must have documented, initial project governance

 #### Project Process: Sandbox to Incubating

 Incubating Projects are required to undergo technical due diligence as a part of the process to move from Sandbox to Incubation.
 Technical Due Diligence is driven by a TAC or parent WG sponsor with close collaboration of the project.
-Once the diligence is complete and the proposal made, the Due Diligence document is made available to the community for two weeks the solicit public comment before a TAC vote is called.
+Once the diligence is complete and the proposal made, the Due Diligence document is made available to the community for two weeks to solicit public comment before a TAC vote is called.

 #### Submission Forms for Incubating